 Justifying Faith is a brief essay from a collection titled The Religion of Disbelief, written by Elmore Kelvin Glib (1989- ).
 The Religion of Disbelief is a scathing review of atheism–not for the ideology but rather for the hypocrisy.
 Within the collection, Glib castigates modern atheists for their attempt to “spread atheism” as though it were a religion.
 He calls this “evangelical atheism.”
-Glib describes himself as a novice philosophy; thus, his collection was never intended for publication.
+Glib describes himself as a novice philosopher; thus, his collection was never intended for publication.
 The excerpt here is shared with his reluctant permission.

 In my day, there was an awful lot of talk about finding yourself.
 There were gurus, self-help authors, life coaches.
 The overall consensus from these types was that you should avoid intimacy with the outside world until your “self” was found.
 Without having found yourself, there was a good chance you could be a danger to others or, at the very least, a nuisance.